Fireside Chat: Catherine the Great

 Special Event: Paranormal Night at the Wyckoff-Garretson Museum House

 The historic Wyckoff-Garretson house, circa 1730, is being opened to the public for a ghost hunt!
 Come join professional ghost hunters from New Jersey Paranormal, hear about the house’s past, and share in the hunt!
 Learn about and use professional equipment, and feel free to bring your own.
-Event date is Saturday, September 9, 2017, at 7:30pm.
-SPACE IS LIMITED TO THE FIRST 22 PAID REGISTRANTS – SO RESERVE YOUR SPACE ASAP! $25.00 per person, 18 and over only.
+Event dates are Saturdays, June 2, August 25 and October 13, 2018, at 7:30pm.
+SPACE IS LIMITED TO THE FIRST 22 PAID REGISTRANTS – SO RESERVE YOUR SPACE ASAP! $30.00 per person, 18 and over only.
 Includes history/tour, Ghost Hunting 101, an investigation and refreshments.
 For more information or the registration form (required with payment), click on the pdf flyer below, or email Sue Ann Derkach at SueAnnDVought@aol.com.
 100% of all donations go toward the restoration and preservation of our historic homes.
 The Meadows Foundation is a 501c3 non-profit, all-volunteer organization.

-You may print the flyer for this event (pdf): PanNightWGflyer092017
+You may print the flyer for these events (pdf):

 Franklin Day Festival!